giellalt/lang-luo/luo.md

 * examples:*

 * examples:*

+# Symbol affixes

+Noun inflection
+The LUO language nouns inflect in cases.

+Proper noun inflection
+The Luo (Kenya and Tanzania) language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+Verb inflection
+The LUO language verbs inflect in persons.

+Adjective inflection
+The Luo (Kenya and Tanzania) language adjectives compare.

 # Luo (Kenya and Tanzania) morphological analyser                      !
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Luo (Kenya and Tanzania) LANGUAGE.